Builder and IDE logos with a launch-ready vibe coding setup

 Why is Codex the top pick here?

 Because it scales well from “help me get moving” to “help me change a real codebase” without forcing you to switch mental models halfway through.
+The ability to steer a connected home computer from mobile makes it feel available in more of real life, too.

 Is Lovable still a good choice if I am brand new?